Moreholidays January World Introvert Day

 History and Origin of Punch the Clock Day

-We have yet to discover who created this day, or the original date of creation.
-We research this holiday in the early 2000s and again in the early 2020s.
-Our research found no information on the creation of this special day.
+We have yet to discover who created this holiday, or the original date of creation.
+We researched this holiday in the early 2000s and again in the early 2020s.
+Despite our extensive research, we found no information on the creation of this special day.

 Readers’ Comments: